andreashlarsen/Larsen2022-review/README.md

 ## Prerequisites
 All scripts  require GROMACS, and were tested in GROMACS 2021.4 on a GPU-supported workstation.
 The scripts can be run with minor modifications, e.g. change of paths etc.
-All simulateions in the examples were done in Martini, but most of the methods are transfereable to be used with other force fields (see further info in the paper).
+All simulateions in the examples were done in Martini2.2, but most of the methods are transfereable to be used with other force fields (more info in the paper).

 ### EnCurv
 The EnCurv setup requires that EnCurv is installed with PLUMED, and PLUMED (with EnCurv) pathced before installing GROMACS.
 Tested with PLUMED version 2.7.2.